ksaitor/ksaitor.github.io/_posts/2020-05-04-what-i-learned-in-my-20s.md

 ## Work out regularly

-Hire a personal trainer at least for a month or two. — I should have done this way earlier!
+Hire a personal trainer for at least for a month or two.
+I should have done this way earlier!
+In my 20s I went to a gym at least two times a week.
+I’d spend 40 minutes improvising - lifting some weights, jogging, etc. I was sweating.
+It felt like I was working real hard!

+But the truth is, I wasn’t better than a monkey bashing at a keyboard.
+Once I hired a personal trainer, I learned the correct form when exercising.
+The basics of lifts.
+Now I can start exercising on my own.
+I can finally see clear results.
+I should have done it much much earlier!

+Spending a few hundred dollars on a personal trainer early on, will give you years worth of value going forward.
+Doesn’t matter how much you earn.
+It’s worth it.

 ## Stay grounded